-The new service for the roadside collection of vegetable oils, carried out using new aesthetically pleasing bins specially designed to contain residual domestic cooking oil, was launched on a trial basis at the start of 2014.
+The new service for the roadside collection of vegetable oils, carried out using new aesthetically pleasing bins specially designed to contain residual domestic cooking oil, was launched in Emilia-Romagna on a trial basis at the beginning of 2014.
 This new initiative forms part of a broader Hera project, and the only one of its kind in Italy in terms of the service provided and its geographical extension, aimed at the spread of this type of collection which until 2013 was only carried out via the Group’s Separate Waste Collection Centres.
 At the end of 2017, there were around 400 roadside bins located in 70 municipalities in the Emilia-Romagna area, for an overall customer base of over 2 million citizens.
 During 2018 another 300 road containers were put into service, bringing the total number of containers in the area to 700 units distributed across more than 100 municipalities for a population served of about 2.3 million inhabitants.

-During 2017, the collection and recovery of used toner cartridges continued, carried out by Ecorecuperi, which was awarded the tender to provide this service again in 2019, as a result of a call for tenders for the provision of this service.
+During 2018, the collection and recovery of used toner cartridges continued in Emilia-Romagna, carried out by Ecorecuperi, which was awarded the contract to provide this service again in 2019, as a result of a call for tenders for the provision of this service.
 In 2018, using “Ecobox” containers distributed to public users such as schools and municipal offices, approximately 200 tonnes of used cartridges were collected that were actually provided to the reuse market (regenerated toner cartridges for printers).